The homotopy theory of cyclotomic spectra: Model structures on cyclotomic spectra

 Turning to $p$-cyclotomic and cyclotomic spectra, because $\aF$-equivalences are defined in terms of the geometric homotopy groups (Definition~\ref{defn:localequiv}), we have the following simpler description of weak equivalences in this context.

-\begin{prop} A cyclotomic map of $p$-cyclotomic spectra is a $\aF_{p}$-equivalence of the underlying orthogonal $\G$-spectra if and only if it is a weak equivalence of the underlying non-equivariant orthogonal spectra.
-A cyclotomic map of cyclotomic spectra is a $\aF_{\fin}$-equivalence of the underlying orthogonal $\G$-spectra if and only if it is a weak equivalence of the underlying non-equivariant orthogonal spectra. \end{prop}
+\begin{prop} A cyclotomic map of $p$-cyclotomic spectra is an $\aF_{p}$-equivalence of the underlying orthogonal $\G$-spectra if and only if it is a weak equivalence of the underlying non-equivariant orthogonal spectra.
+A cyclotomic map of cyclotomic spectra is an $\aF_{\fin}$-equivalence of the underlying orthogonal $\G$-spectra if and only if it is a weak equivalence of the underlying non-equivariant orthogonal spectra. \end{prop}

+\begin{proof} We give the argument for cyclotomic spectra; the proof for $p$-cyclotomic spectra is analogous.
+Clearly, a map of cyclotomic spectra which is an $\aF_{\fin}$-equivalence of the underlying orthogonal $\G$-spectra is a weak equivalence of underlying non-equivariant orthogonal spectra.
+Conversely, suppose we are given a map $X \to Y$ of $p$-cyclotomic spectra which is a weak equivalence of underlying non-equivariant orthogonal spectra.
+In the diagram

+the composite horizontal maps and the right-hand vertical map are weak equivalences of underlying non-equivariant spectra, and so we conclude that so is the left-hand vertical map.
+Therefore, $\pi_*^{\Phi C_n} X \to \pi_*^{\Phi C_n} Y$ is an isomorphism.
+Inductively, we conclude that $X \to Y$ is an $\aF_{\fin}$-equivalence of $\G$-spectra. \end{proof}

-Theorem~\ref{thm:modelstar}, the main theorem on the homotopy theory of $p$-cyclotomic spectra, is now an immediate consequence since any subcategory of a model* category that is closed under weak equivalences, finite products and coproducts, pushouts over cofibrations, and pullbacks over fibrations is itself a model* category with the inherited model structure.
-We also have the corresponding theorem for cyclotomic spectra.
+Theorem~\ref{thm:modelstar}, the main theorem on the homotopy theory of $p$-cyclotomic spectra, is now an immediate consequence.

+\begin{proof}[Proof of Theorem~\ref{thm:modelstar}] Any subcategory of a model* category that is closed under weak equivalences, finite products and coproducts, pushouts over cofibrations, and pullbacks over fibrations is itself a model* category with the inherited model structure.
+Clearly, the $p$-cyclotomic spectra regarded as a subcategory of the model* category of pre-$p$-cyclotomic spectra (with the $\aF_{p}$-equivalences) satisfies these conditions.
+Proposition~\ref{prop:underlie} now yields the characterization of the weak equivalences given in the statement of the theorem. \end{proof}